joebobs0n/project-tracker/README.md

 Sibyl is meant to streamline project tracking by allowing the user to:

-1. create projects with varying levels of priority (priority level currently does nothing more than help sorting but other features are planned)
+1. create projects with varying levels of priority (priority level currently does nothing more than help sort in the project column but other features are planned)
 2. add/remove/complete todo items pertaining to the selected project
 3. add notes and/or documentation to a given project
 4. edit project details (e.g. name, priority, and notes/documentation)